praveenjuge/praveenjuge/public/blog/setup-a-rss-feed-with-nextjs.md

 title: 'Setup a RSS Feed with NextJS'
 status: 'published'
 slug: 'setup-a-rss-feed-with-nextjs'
-description: ''
+description: 'I recently moved my RSS feed from using a custom package to a custom route file.
+Here''s a simple guide to help you set up your own RSS feed.'
 publishedAt: '2024-10-13T19:34:36.321Z'
 ---

-I recently moved my RSS feed from using a custom package to a custom route file.
-Here's a simple guide to help you set up your own RSS feed.

 #### Step 1: Create a Route File